DataDog/integrations-core/postgres/README.md

 **Available for Agent >6.0**

 PostgreSQL default logging is to `stderr` and logs do not include detailed information.
 It is recommended to log into a file with additional details specified in the log line prefix.
-Refer to the PostgresQL [documentation][14] on this topic for additional details.
+Refer to the PostgreSQL [documentation][14] on this topic for additional details.

 1. Logging is configured within the file `/etc/postgresql/<VERSION>/main/postgresql.conf`, for regular log results including statement outputs uncomment the following parameters in the log section: